 "TO REPRESENT AND ASSIST OUTDOOR USER GROUPS AND INDIVIDUALS INTERESTED IN KEEPING PUBLIC AND PRIVATE LANDS OPEN TO PROSPECTING, MINING,AND OUTDOOR RECREATION THROUGH PUBLIC EDUCATION, SCIENTIFIC DATA, AND LEGAL MEANS."

+1. Educating the public about their rights & laws that apply in their activities.
 2. Educate the government agencies in their application of those laws.

 KNOWLEDGE IS POWER AND WE CAN GIVE YOU THAT KNOWLEDGE!

 On August 28, 2013, Judge Gilbert G. Ochoa, of the San Bernardino County Superior Court, denied PLP’s Motion for a Preliminary Injunction on the grounds there was no proof of irreparable harm caused to miners by California’s ban on suction dredge mining.
 Judge Ochoa appeared to take the position that whatever harm occurred to the miners could eventually be made good by the payment of money damages.
 Among numerous matters, PLP, in its Motion papers, and at oral argument, vigorously asserted that the fact that the miners face criminal prosecution if they violate an unconstitutional statute, was in and of itself irreparable harm.
 A criminal record attaching to a miner’s good name is not something that can be made whole by the payment of money damages.